-There are six award categories, with a total of ten awards in 2023, including:
+There are eight award categories, with a total of ten awards in 2024, including:

 • Outstanding Leader*